 A NEMA Standard defines a product, process, or procedure with reference to one or more of the following: nomenclature, composition, construction, dimensions, tolerances, safety, operating characteristics, performance, rating, testing, and the service for which the product(s) are designed.

-Each standard is identified by number and date; for more information on the naming conventions, see Reading NEMA standards.
+Each Standard is identified by number and date.
+For more information on the naming conventions, see How to Read a NEMA Standard.

 The Standards Development Process

-There are five basic steps taken to create a new standard, which are explained here.
+There are five basic steps taken to create a new Standard.

 1. Project initiation

 Before any significant work is done on a project, the NEMA section or duly authorized committee of the section must give their approval (by a simple majority).
 The section records project initiation on a Project Initiation Request (PIR) form.
 The Engineering department adds an entry into its Standards database and begins tracking progress on the Standard.

 The section typically delegates the development of a draft Standard to a technical committee, subcommittee, or task force.
 For new Standards, a new subcommittee or task force may be established.
 The section or technical committee designates the chair, who holds a meeting to develop a plan for completing the work.
 An outline of the Standard may be developed and the work divided among the Members.